gustafsson96/the-swede-restaurant/README.md

 <h4>Make Reservation Page</h4>

 The make reservation page for a registered user is where a reservation can actually be made.
-It contains a form where name, date, time, and number of guests is required.
+It contains a form where name, date, time, and number of guests are required to fill out.
 A message to the restaurant is optional.

 ![screenshot of form to make reservation](/documentation/images/make-reservation-form-sh.png)